Early Completion Intern Option For Multiple and Single Subject Teaching Credentials

 Teaching Foundations Examination (TFE)

-The TFE has been replaced by the NES APK assessments for use toward meeting the ECO.
+The TFE has been replaced by the NES APK assessments for use toward meeting the ECO requirements.
 The final administration of the TFE was in July 2013.
-Candidates may use scores on the Teaching Foundations Examination toward meeting the ECO for a period of five years from the date the assessment was passed.
+Candidates may use scores on the TFE may no longer be used toward meeting the ECO assessment requirements.

 Teaching Performance Assessment (TPA)